akalaric/akalaric/README.md

 ### Hi there 👋

-<h3 align="center">I have a keen interest in exploring the fields of Embedded Systems, computer vision, and Data Science.
-These domains captivate me with their potential to create innovative solutions and unravel complex patterns from data.</h3>
+<h3 align="left">I'm passionate about delving into the realms of computer vision, data science, and embedded systems.
+These fields fascinate me with their potential to uncover insights, develop cutting-edge technology, and create meaningful impact.</h3>

 - 🔭 I’m currently working on **Convolutional Networks**